leboff/scriptingdx-dreamhouse/README.md

 ![image](https://cloud.githubusercontent.com/assets/746259/19616515/9ded635e-97c9-11e6-900e-cc6acf9d92ba.png)

+If you already have an authorized Developer Hub, set it as the workspace default:

+    sfdx force:config:set defaultdevhubusername=<username|alias>

-From here, you’ll authorized to interact with the hub org.
+From here, you’re authorized to interact with the developer hub org.

 ## Create a Workspace Scratch Org